+English Learners, the school must provide targeted intervention services based on individual student need.
+Schools must maintain records of EL monitoring, interventions provided, and the results of and follow-up to the intervention through Student Support and Progress Team (SSPT).
 In addition, ELs are expected to make adequate progress each year by meeting or exceeding state English Language Development standards and established performance targets.
-Mastery of ELD standards is measured by the progression through ELD levels at the elementary level, and by attaining a passing grade in the ELD and/or grade level ELA course at the secondary level.
+Meeting the ELD standards is measured by the progression through ELD levels at the elementary level, and by attaining a passing grade in the ELD/LTEL courses at the secondary level.

-Elementary ELs are expected to advance at least one CELDT level each year until they meet the reclassification criteria.
-Secondary ELs are expected to complete one ELD course each year until the completion of Advanced ELD 4B or the reclassification criteria are met.
-Long-term ELs are expected to maintain status as proficient in English (scoring 4 or 5 on CELDT with skill area scores of 3 or above) until the reclassification criteria are met.
+ELs are expected to make progress on ELPAC each year until they meet the reclassification criteria.
+(See Minimum Progress Expectation in the 2018 Master Plan page 141).
+In addition, Secondary ELs are expected to complete one ELD course each year until the completion of Advanced ELD or the reclassification criteria are met.